Quantum-Gravitational Backreaction in the BTZ Background from Curved Momentum Space: Action of a relativistic spin-less but massive point particle and Dispersion Relation

 by noting $f(p^2)<0$ we can demand, that it should have the correct commutative limit, i.e., $f(p^2)\rightarrow p^2=-m^2$ when the limit $m_p\rightarrow \infty$ is taken.
 A straight forword computation then yields,

-Here, \( M = m_p \left[ \tan^{-1} \left( \frac{m}{m_p} \right) \right] \) defines the renormalized mass, which reduces to \( M \to m \) in the commutative (flat momentum space) limit.
-This identification reflects the standard notion of mass renormalization in quantum field theory.
+Here, \( M = m_p \left[ \tan^{-1} \left( \frac{m}{m_p} \right) \right] \) defines the "renormalized" mass in the spirit of ~\cite{Mezincescu2000}, which reduces to \( M \to m \) in the commutative (flat momentum space) limit.
+This identification reflects the standard notion of mass renormalization in quantum field theory,albeit a finite one in this context.
 Notably, while the bare mass \( m \) is unbounded from above, the renormalized mass \( M \) is bounded as \( M < (\pi/2)\, m_p \).
 This implies that the renormalized mass cannot exceed the Planck scale, \( m \lesssim m_p \), for the renormalized description to remain valid.